 Due to physiological characteristics, women and older individuals are at the highest risk of accidental overdose from mixing mediation with alcohol.
 For women, their body composition means they are more likely to metabolize alcohol at different rates than men, increasing their potential for negative side effects with less of the drug in their system.
 For older individuals, they also metabolize drugs and alcohol at a different rate because of their age – a result of organ deterioration.
 This difference in physiological composition (like weight and fat content) and metabolic rates means that their potential for overdose from mixing medications with alcohol is higher.

 If you have been mixing medication with alcohol, or other medications in a manner other than prescribed by your doctor, and you fear you are addicted, please call our team of personnel at Lumiere Healing Centers of Ohio to find out if a medically-monitored detox is the right path for you.
+We have a staff of professional experts which provides best alcohol rehab services in Ohio and Cincinnati.
 It can be difficult if not impossible to quit using medication or alcohol on one’s own, and cessation can cause severe complications or even death.
 To speak to someone now, please call (513) 909-2225.